-About the ‘What Matters?’
-Writing Competition
+About the ‘What Matters?’ writing competition

-Inspired by Gough Whitlam’s commitment to involving young people in shaping Australia’s future.
+This competition is inspired by Gough Whitlam’s commitment to involving young people in shaping Australia’s future.
 Students are asked to respond to the simple question ‘what matters?’ and are free to express their views on any matter they care about.

 Part writing exercise, part civics and citizenship activity, What Matters? is the perfect opportunity to empower students to raise their voices on issues that are important to them.
 To know that their perspectives are valuable, no matter their age, background or viewpoint.

-National Awards and Prizes
+National awards and prizes

 The What Matters? writing competition is run by the Whitlam Institute (within Western Sydney University).